cse112-sp20/CartoGraphX-VS-Extension/README.md

 To view the extension commands, press the CGphX button on your status bar (bottom bar).
 This will prompt a dropdown menu in your IDE providing you with the available commands.

 ChartGraphX provides commands to sign up/in/out of the service.
 When signed in, you have the ability to check user credentials, as well as running the displayCurrentWorkingFile() command.

+## Testing

+To run the unit tests, first run the command:
+``npm run pretest``

+Then, through the "Run & Debug" window choose "Extension Tests" and press the start debugging button.

 ## Requirements